-This evening your group will return to their homestays to clean up and to get ready to be hosted by the community at the Welcome Dinner.
+This evening your group will return to their homestays to clean up and get ready to be hosted by the community at the Welcome Dinner.
 All the homestay families are invited.
-During the dinner everyone will get to know each other a bit better and will share in a home-cooked meal, games and dancing.
+During the dinner, everyone will get to know each other a bit better and will share in a home-cooked meal, games, and dancing.

 This evening is the first night you will stay with your homestays.
 Enjoy!

 Day 3 – 6 – Service Work & Cultural Activities

 The next four days are dedicated to working on the service project.
 Students and host teachers will enjoy a delicious breakfast with their homestay families each morning and then will head off to the worksite.